Skip to main content

 Do a water test

 You should be performing water tests regularly, including every time you change out some of the water.
 It’s important to check nitrates, pH levels, and ammonia to see if anything is out of whack.
-This usually happens when you have a bigger issue in the aquarium, such as too many fish.
+This usually happens when you’ve got a bigger issue in the aquarium, such as too many fish.
 It could also be a sign that you’re overfeeding and the excess food is rotting at the bottom.
 You may need to take quick action with a partial water replacement and use conditioners to help bring your chemical levels down.
 In the long term, you’ll have to find a way to reduce waste; usually feeding less will do the trick.
 Also, look into adding live plants which will produce oxygen and remove excess nitrogen compounds naturally.

 Check the filter